現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Please attach any documents that may be useful in confirming your business startup activities.
 This could include brochures for the business (company) you are planning to start, product (service) descriptions, documents that verify your personal background and achievements, documents proving that business funds and living expenses are secured, and other relevant materials.

-Question36: I have heard that there will be interviews to report on the progress of my business even after receiving the status of residence for six months under this program.
-What exactly does this mean?
+Question36: I have heard that there will be interviews to report on the progress of my business even after receiving the status of residence of the Startup Visa under this program.
+What exactly do I need to do?

 Answer36: